eugenioLopezRamos/slika-photography/README.md

 - There's a bug with image assignation on blog posts (reproduce by loading post w/ incorrect img route -> load a post with correct img route -> go back to first post, the src of the previous valid post is incorrectly assigned)

-_front end & backend_
-- Add ajax tests on staticController (using xhr: true as detailed on the rails testing guide)

 _admin panel front end_

 - Sort files into files and folders, right now it looks messy.